 Top dyeing: Top is the combed wool.
-In this method, the fiber is dyed in the stage just before the appearance of finished yarn.
+In this method, the fiber is dyed on the stage just before the appearance of the finished yarn.

 Solution pigmenting or dope dyeing: Dye is added to the solution before it is extruded through the spinnerets for making synthetic filaments.

-Garment dyeing: Garment dyeing Dye is applied to finished products such as apparels and garments.
+Garment dyeing: Garment dyeing Dye is applied to finished products such as apparel and garments.

 Stock dyeing: Stock dyeing is used to dye fibers.
 In this process, the staple fibers are packed into a vessel and then dye liquid is forced through them.
 Although the dye solution is pumped in large quantities, the dye may not penetrate completely into the fibers and some areas may be left without dyeing.
-However, the following blending and spinning processes mix up the fibers in such a thorough way that it results in an overall even color.
+However, the following blending and spinning processes mix up the fibers thoroughly, resulting in an overall even color.
 Woolens are usually stock dyed.

 Top dyeing: Top is the combed wool sliver.
 It is wound on perforated spools and the dye solution is circulated through it.
 This method results in very even dyeing.

-Yarn dyeing: In this process, the staple fibers are packed into a vessel and then dye liquid is forced through them.
+Yarn dyeing: In this process, the staple fibers are packed into a vessel, and then dye liquid is forced through them.
 Although the dye solution is pumped in large quantities, the dye may not penetrate completely into the fibers and some areas may be left without dyeing.
-However, the following blending and spinning processes mix up the fibers in such a thorough way that it results in an overall even color.
+However, the following blending and spinning processes mix up the fibers thoroughly, resulting in an overall even color.
 Woolens are usually stock dyed.